 CAL FIRE’s grants are currently financed with Greenhouse Gas Reductions Funds allocated by the legislature for California Climate Investments (CCI).

-Status: Applications are due by 4:00 PM on June 30 of each year.
+Status: Applications are due by 4:00 PM on June 17, 2022.
+Application open period is now closed.

 The Federal Forest Legacy Program is administered by the U.S. Forest Service (USFS) in partnership with state agencies (16 U.S.C.
 Sec.
 2103c).

 This competitive, merit-based federal program allows for conservation easements and/or fee title acquisitions with funding from the Land and Water Conservation Fund.
-Prospective applicants apply through CAL FIRE by following the project application instructions.
+Prospective applicants apply through CAL FIRE.
+Interested potential applicants should contact program manager's John Ramaley or Al Klem (contact information listed below) to find out more about the program and program requirements.